Why Choose Bauhaus Furniture

 Let’s face it, everyone has a totally different taste in interior design, and if minimalism and simplicity are more down your alley, then you are almost guaranteed to be drawn to the Bauhaus look.

-The Bauhaus movement was born in Germany in the early 20th century, and literally translated means “building house”.
-It has evolved over the decades from a sole architectural style to incorporate furniture and other home elements in it.
-Today, not only are homes still built following these principles, but modern interior decorating has kept bringing back these elements over the years and incorporating the Bauhaus furniture into the minimalist interior design.
+The Bauhaus movement was born in Germany in the early 20th century, and literally translated means “building a house”.
+It has evolved over the decades from a sole architectural style to incorporating furniture and other home elements in it.
+Today, not only are homes still built following these principles but modern interior decorating has kept bringing back these elements over the years and incorporating the Bauhaus furniture into the minimalist interior design.

 Lately, it has had a very large influence in interior decorating and modern furniture design has the recognizable stamp of Bauhaus design on them.
 So, if you are looking for that simple, elegant look to add to your home, look no further.
 We put together the top pieces that you can add to your home and how to get the look just right in your home.

 One of the most iconic pieces of Bauhaus furniture that you simply have to have if you are an avid Bauhaus fan is the Wassily Chair.
 The essence of the chair is a club chair that has been reduced to its elemental concepts, lines, and planes.